open-cogsci/datamatrix/doc-pelican/content/pages/basic.md

  print(dm)
 --%

+#### Assign to multiple cells

-Change multiple cells.
-(This changes row 0 and 2.
-It is not a slice!)
+This changes row 0 and 2.
+It is not a slice!

 %--
 python: |